Liu-Cheng/liu-cheng.github.io/_pages/about.md

 - [Oct 2024] Our work on CIM-based LLM acceleration collaborated with Dr. Luo is accepted by IEEE TPAMI.
 - [Oct 2024] Start to serve as an associate editor of IEEE Transactions on Emerging Topics in Computing.
 - [Nov 2024] Two papers about DSA are accepted by HPCA'25.
+- [Dec 2024] Our TaijiGraph, a computational storage (CSD) based out-of-core graph processing system, is accepted by IPDPS25 with strong accept.
+It leverages CSDs to address the I/O bottleneck of out-of-core graph processing systems from the perspective of both high-level data layout, task scheduling and low-level I/O coalescing.

 ## Fundings
 - HW/SW platform for intelligent cross-layer design and optimization of processors, 11 000 000￥, xdb(2024-2028)